-At Micklands School, puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the 'Changing Me' Puzzle (unit).
-We conclude that sex education refers to the conception of babies, and therefore inform parents of their right to request their child be withdrawn from the PSHE lessons that explicitly teach this i.e. the Jigsaw Changing Me Puzzle,
+At Herne Bay Junior School, puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the 'Changing Me' Puzzle (unit).
+We conclude that sex education refers to Human Reproduction, and therefore inform parents of their right to request their child be withdrawn from the PSHE lessons that explicitly teach this i.e. the Jigsaw Changing Me Puzzle (unit):

-- Year 4, Lesson 2 (Having a baby)

-- Year 5, Lesson 4 (Conception)

-- Year 6, Lesson 3 (Conception, birth)
+Year 4, Lesson 2 (Having a baby) Year 5, Lesson 4 (Conception) Year 6, Lesson 3 (Conception, birth) Parents and carers will receive a letter reminding them that the Changing Me puzzle (unit) will be taught in term 6.